vicarious trauma, moral injury, institutional betrayal + systemic grief

 • Rebuild Trust + Through Action – Policies and practices must align with ethics, not just efficiency.

-This is not about patching wounds—it is about restoring the integrity of service itself.
+This isn’t about patching wounds—it’s about restoring the integrity of service itself.

 • Leadership Coaching & Consulting – Navigate moral injury and institutional betrayal with expert support.